fcrespel/runtastic-export-converter/README.md

     java -jar runtastic-export-converter-jar-with-dependencies.jar overlap runtastic-export-20190807-000 runtastic-export-gpx gpx

 The command above analyzes all sport sessions and searches for 'overlapping' sport sessions bounds on the bounds of each sport session.
-It further exports them into destniation path.
+It further exports them into destination path.
 The exported sport session contains all overlapping sport sessions.

 ## License